Donn Lewin

 Donn Lewin (April 1, 1926 – December 18, 2010) was an American professional wrestler, marine and tropical fish breeder.

 Early life

 Lewin was born on April 1, 1926, and grew up in Buffalo, New York, where he attended Lafayette High School.

 Military career

 Lewin left school at age 15 to join the Marines and serve in World War II.
-He fought at Iwo Jima, Guadalcanal, and Guam, and left the Marines after attaining the rank of Admiral's orderly.
+He fought at Iwo Jima, Guadalcanal, and Guam, and left the Marines after attaining the rank of sergeant, finally serving as an admiral's orderly.
 During his time in the service, he earned three Purple Hearts for wounds suffered in battle.
 After leaving the Marines, Lewin became interested in bodybuilding, and he placed second in a Mr. Niagara Frontier Contest.

 Professional wrestling career

 His placement in the bodybuilding contest brought him to the attention of Ed Don George, a promoter.
 George introduced him to Jim Henry, who trained Lewin.
 At the beginning of his wrestling career, Lewin competed in Buffalo, New York and across the border in Ontario, as well as Capitol Wrestling.
 While competing for Capitol Wrestling in Maryland, he teamed with his real-life brother Mark Lewin to win the American Tag Team Championship.
 Lewin also competed in California, Ohio, and Georgia.
 In Georgia, he teamed with his brother Mark again to win the Georgia version of the NWA International Tag Team Championship.

 In 1969, a promoter asked Lewin to begin wearing a mask and competing as The Executioner.
 He used the identity while competing in several promotions.
 During that time period, Lewin also helped train Greg Valentine as a professional wrestler.

 In addition to wrestling, Lewin also worked as a fish breeder for several years.
 Eventually, he decided to retire from wrestling and focus on his second career, which had grown to include not only pet fish, but also piranhas and alligators.